bgroff/kala-app/README.rst

 Kala: Project Management in Django
 **********************************

 Kala is a project management application written in Python on the Django web framework.
-The intent is for the Kala to act as a drop in replacement for Basecamp.
-Kala can import your projects and files from an existing Basecamp installation.
-As of the writing of this document, Kala only supports files and file versions, although adding additional components should relatively straight forward.

-Basecamp is a registered trademark of 37signals, LLC and Kala has no affiliation with either.
+Organizations can use Kala to group their documents based on functional divisions and by projects within those divisions.
+The user documentation has a longer description of the intended usage.

 Kala is the Hawaiian name for surgeonfish and is the mascot for the Kala project management software.